Cognitive Behavioral Therapy (CBT)

 What is Cognitive Behavioral Therapy?

 Cognitive behavioral therapy (CBT) is a type of psychotherapy developed in the 1960s by Aaron Beck.
-This therapeutic approach combines aspects from both behavioral and cognitive therapies.
+This type of addiction counseling combines aspects from both behavioral and cognitive therapies.
 CBT focuses on recognizing the link between thoughts, feelings, and behaviors.
-This makes it an effective treatment for multiple mental health disorders including anxiety issues, depression, and phobias, not only concerning substance use disorders but also other types of use cases.

 Cognitive behavioral therapists mainly work with clients to identify negative thought patterns connected to any form of addiction tendencies before tackling them by challenging these beliefs while aiming towards developing healthier behaviors.